uwmadisonieee/Tutorials/Linux/Workshop_Guide.md

 5. You can change the filename to save it as, if you want to just keep it press *ENTER*
 	- ![nano save as](images/Linux_Workshop_Image_11.png)

+Now that we created the file we can use the `cat` command to view the content of the files.

+- Type `cat listOfNames.txt` to see your names
+- Type `head -2 listOfNames.txt` to see the first **two** lines in the file.
+- Type `tail -3 listOfNames.txt` to see the last **three** lines in the file.

 ## Bash Scripts

 Bash scripts are powerful scripts that run commands for you in the Bash terminal that you most likely are using as your terminal.
-We will create a simple script
+We will create a simple script.

 1. Create a new file with `nano bashHelloWorld.sh`
 2. Type out the bash script